brunoton/return-to-consciousness/from-did-to-integration.md

 Whether one treats witness-awareness as ultimate realization or as a transitional stage varies by tradition.
 Some teachings stop at the Witness and regard it as final; others explicitly describe its transcendence into non-dual awareness where even the witness dissolves.
 The present model interprets witness-consciousness as transitional—a profound stage of reduced dissociation that still retains the subtlest form of subject–object partitioning.
 Full integration, on this view, lies beyond it—corresponding to genuine non-dual realization rather than stabilized witnessing.

-In this essay, “non-dual” refers phenomenologically to the dissolution of subject–object partitioning, not to a commitment to any particular metaphysical system.
+In this essay, "non-dual" refers phenomenologically to the dissolution of subject–object partitioning, not to a commitment to any particular metaphysical system.
 In Advaita Vedānta, this corresponds to realization of awareness as non-dual ground; in Buddhism, it aligns more closely with anattā (no-self) and śūnyatā (emptiness), where even the notion of an ultimate witnessing awareness is relinquished.
-Despite doctrinal differences, both frameworks converge on the experiential claim: the ordinary ego’s sense of separateness is constructed and can dissolve in stable, healthy ways.
+Despite doctrinal differences, both frameworks converge on the experiential claim: the ordinary ego's sense of separateness is constructed and can dissolve in stable, healthy ways.

 This is not to diminish witness-consciousness.
 It represents a genuine and significant shift—one that many practitioners may never move beyond, and one that carries substantial benefits in terms of equanimity, clarity, and reduced suffering.
 But phenomenological precision requires distinguishing it from the non-dual awareness described below, where even the position of witness has been relinquished.